photo credit: Sandy Noto

-The tacos, however, are good, and it's reason enough to know about L'Patron.
-Nobody wants to be lonely, so make some new carne asada taco friends.
+The tacos, however, are good, and it’s reason enough to know about L’Patron.

 L’Patron’s tacos are what keep us interested.
 Carne asada is our favorite, but we still like to get a mix.
 The al pastor, pollo adobado, and lomo encebollado are our favorite meats, but the fish and veggie tacos are tasty too.
 Give the poblano rajas or the pescado tacos a try.